7 Best Substitutes for Agave Nectar

 Brown rice syrup can be used in a variety of recipes, including baked goods, sauces, and dressings.
 It is also a popular ingredient in energy bars and gluten-free products.

-While brown rice syrup is not as sweet as refined sugar, it is a good alternative for those seeking a natural sweetener.
+While brown rice syrup is not as sweet as refined sugar, it is a good option for those seeking a natural sweetener.
 It’s also less sweet than agave, so you’ll need to use more.
+I consider it a good substitute.

 To substitute one tablespoon of agave nectar, use two tablespoons of brown rice syrup.